Skip to content

 • ✅ View material issue / return / shrinkage / processing fee details for each process

-• ✅ Let the order tracker upload on-site photos / video evidence
+• ✅ Let the tracker add on-site tracking records and upload on-site photo / video evidence

 • ✅ Record processing fees and shipping / entertainment / material costs